ERC at Copernicus Festival 2026

 The Copernicus Festival, held annually in Kraków, Poland, is a major interdisciplinary science event open to the public that brings together researchers and thinkers to explore fundamental questions.
 The 2026 edition, dedicated to the theme of 'Complexity', will examine the intricate processes shaping human evolution, the universe and consciousness.
 Through talks, lectures, and panel discussions, speakers will engage wide audiences to deepen our understanding of the world.
 The European Research Council is supporting this year’s edition, with numerous ERC grantees sharing cutting-edge insights from their research.

 As part of the festival, the ERC National Contact Point in Poland, Katarzyna Kubica-Oroń, hosted by the National Centre for Research and Development, has organised a series of special sessions focused on groundbreaking research, scientific career paths, and the ERC competitions.
-These sessions are particularly aimed at researchers interested in applying for ERC grants, as well as at festival attendees eager to learn more about frontier research.
+These sessions are designed primarily for researchers planning to apply for ERC grants, as well as for festival attendees curious about frontier research.
+They will be recorded for later viewing.

 Attendance to the festival is free, and all sessions will be live-streamed on the Copernicus Center's YouTube channel